What Is Ptosis (Droopy Eyelids, Droopy Eyes)?

 - Aching or tiredness around the eyebrows and eye area

-- Eye with ptosis appears smaller
+- The eye with ptosis appears smaller

-- Dry or irritated eyes, related to poor eyelid function
+- Dry or irritated eyes related to poor eyelid function

+Additionally, some people have a condition called dermatochalasis, which causes pseudoptosis.
 Pseudoptosis is associated with a gradual loosening and sagging of the eyelid skin and is common in older people.
-Signs of pseudoptosis can appear similar to ptosis, although these are two separate conditions with different treatments.

 Common Causes of Ptosis